kaoutherabrougui/tech-portfolio/docs/about.md

 series to create, send, receive and read messages.
 Prepared technical and Java API documentation.

-- Mayo Clinic: Analyzed use cases or technical specication prepared by the client.
+- Mayo Clinic: Analyzed use cases or technical specification prepared by the client.
 Interacted with the clients for suggesting use case optimization or clarifying use case scenario when required.
 Designed components in design document using best practices and J2EE design patterns such as Model-View.
 Controller (MVC), Data Access Object, Value Object, Front Controller and Business Delegate.
 Wrote JUnit test classes for DAO layer and tested each component.
 Coded & Modulated Documentation, review.
-Congured the entire application on Eclipse on the development as well as production environment.
+Configured the entire application on Eclipse on the development as well as production environment.

 ## EDUCATION